In just 4 weeks, learn to increase the user adoption and business value of your ML and analytics applications using design.

 If you're good at the technical parts—data science, analytics, or engineering—but find it hard to turn your outputs into indispensable outcomes, you probably are a good fit.

 Who is this seminar NOT for?

 You likely will not find this training useful if:

 - You're primarily doing execution oriented work or want to focus mostly on heads-down technical implementation

-- You don't have interest in being an active contributor to our weekly calls or plan to just "observe" silently
+- You plan to just "observe" silently

 - You were assigned to take the training as part of a private cohort, but don't have more than a passing curiosity about it

-[Seminar Student] I would recommend this seminar.
+I would recommend this seminar.
 Brian gives really clear feedback and understands what we [as data scientists] deal with when trying to design effective data products.